Chapter 10:

 Elves Shoot Their Bows Sideways

-With every step his heart grew more and more heavy.
+As soon as he woke up, Yumino went to check up on Nima.
+With every step his heart grew heavier.
 After all, it was his first time seeing beings behind his comprehension and bloodthirsty vampires.
-And in a natural moment of weakness, he lest his consciousness and left the girl alone at the first sign of waters calming down.
+In a natural moment of weakness, he lost his consciousness and left the girl alone at the first sign of waters calming down.

 "Nima?
 Are you there?"

 "Oh?
-Look who's finally awake.
+Look who's finally awake!
 You sure do love your long naps," said Nima, purposefully avoiding his gaze.

 "Look, we really have to work on that personality of yours.
 You were a shy, lonely elf just two days ago.
 What is up with the sudden switch?"